Nissan Leaf SV Plus

 Power

-All quantities are measurement results of the Batemo battery laboratory.
-The mean continuous power is the highest power that completely discharges the cell without over-heating it.
-Therefore, the cell is discharged from 100% state of charge at an ambient temperature of 25°C with a constant current until reaching a residual state of charge of 10% and either the voltage of 2.5V or 90% of the maximum surface temperature of 54°C. The peak power is the power the cell can deliver for 5 minutes.
-Consequently, the cell is discharged from 100% SOC at an ambient temperature of 25°C with a constant current until reaching either the voltage of 2.5V or the surface temperature of 60°C after 5 minutes.
-The thermal boundary condition is free convection.
-These operational conditions might be outside the specification of the cell manufacturer.
+The continuous power is the highest power that completely discharges the cell without overheating it.
+Therefore, the cell is discharged from 100% state of charge (SOC) at an ambient temperature of 25°C with a constant current until a residual state of charge of 10% and either the lower voltage limit of 2.5V or 90% of the maximum surface temperature ( 54°C) is reached.

 continuous 309 W

-peak 643 W
+peak 764 W

 Energy Density